OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 This is needed for the SpeechRecognition module to work.
 Without this module SpeechReconition is unable to find a microphone and understand any audio.

 ####Google Api Python Client
-This modules contains all the code google requires for their cloud speech recognition to work.
+This modules contains all the code Google requires for their cloud speech recognition to work.

 ####PyPiWin32
 PyPiWin is used to get the process of the application that is currently on the top and then sends keystrokes to that application.
 This module only works with Microsoft Windows computers.